Why I Prefer Back Button Focus

 This is my second blog post in a week and eyes are almost bleeding.
 I really only post something if I have something to say, I’m not a great writer so I generally avoid this sort of thing like the plague.
 But today, I chanced across a weird post from PetaPixel on Facebook titled “Is Back-Button Focus Becoming an Outdated Photography Technique” and I felt compelled to put some words down, at least from the perspective of a sports photographer.
-So without any further ado, here’s my two cents worth on the subject.
+So without any further ado, here’s why I prefer back button focus and how to use it.

 The writer argues there are two ‘popular’ reasons to use Back Button Focus (BBF):